MonikaSuchoszek/beyond-the-known/_posts/en/2019-10-17-Como-Morbegno-Sondrio.markdown

 <img src="/assets/Italy/Como/small_DSC06582.jpg" alt="Monte Coltignone" />

 Funicolare, the small cable car takes tourists to the peak of the hill from where you can admire a view of Como Lake and the city.
 However, for us the view was not spectacular, maybe we just didn't find a right viewpoint.
-On the way back to funicolare we notice posters advertising a shuttle bus to lighthouse with
+On the way back to funicolare we notice posters advertising a shuttle bus to the lighthouse with
  "the best view", maybe that was the place to go.
 You can find there few cafes, souvenirs shops and small church so I think it's still worth to go.
  We had to wait like 30min in the queue to get down and it was horribly crowded and warm inside the cable car, yeah still high travel season.